koonwen/ocaml-libbpf/README.md

 working around or gracefully degrading functionality.
 Thus libbpf is not tied to a specific kernel version and can/should be packaged and versioned independently.

-# Questions
-- Is it possible to hid the other dependencies of ocaml_libbpf?